When to plant Comfrey in Nicholas County, KY

 Nicholas County, Kentucky is in USDA Hardiness Zone 6b.
 The average last spring frost is April 16 and first fall frost is October 26.

-Nicholas County County sits in USDA Zone 6b.
+Nicholas County sits in USDA Zone 6b.
 Comfrey grows reliably in zones 3a through 9b, so it's a good fit here.

-Can Comfrey grow in Nicholas County County's climate?
+Can Comfrey grow in Nicholas County's climate?

 Your Nicholas County Garden Planner — Free